DAVINTLAB/Peakvis/README.md

 To operate the Peakvis, it is necessary to have the minimum requirements listed below:

 - OS:
   - Windows 7 or superior
   - MacOS
   - GNU (Linux OS)
+- Preferencially browsers based on Chromium (such as Chrome, Edge and Opera)
 - Python 3.0 64-bit version
 - pip (in Python 3.4 or superior, pip is already built-in)

 ## Installation

 To install the Peakvis project, you can either download the compressed folder or clone the repository.